 Greek housing is available both on the Kennesaw (apartments) and Marietta (houses) campuses.
 In some cases, Greek organizations maybe required to to sign an organizational contract.
 For more information, please e-mail email@example.com.

 Students who are a part of the Marching Band at Kennesaw State University, and opt to live on campus, are able to select space in any community.
 However, Housing and Residence Life collaborate with the Marching Band to adhere to practice schedules and travel requirements.
-For more information, please coordinate with the Director of the Marching Band.
+For more information, please see the Marching Band Audition Packet found on marchingowls.com

 Housing offers Veterans a place to live together and share in the experience together while have resources at their fingertips with a partnership with the Veteran’s Resource Center.
 More information can be found here, http://www.kennesaw.edu/studentsuccessservices/veterans_resources

 Programmatic initiatives offer a comprehensive curriculum, focusing on the specific needs of first and second year students.
 These principles are woven into the various programs, events, and activities sponsored by Residence Life throughout the year.

 The F.Y.R.E. program is structured to create learning opportunities in the residence halls allowing students to take full advantage of the programs designed to promote a successful transition.
 F.Y.R.E. initiatives are unique to the first-year experience at KSU and are designed to complement the many services currently available to these students at KSU.
 All First-Year students are part of the F.Y.R.E. program.
 As a result, the F.Y.R.E. program will be implemented and evaluated on these learning outcomes: